Australian Government advice for Latvia

 Information for dual nationals

-On 23 May 2013, new legislation on dual nationality was adopted by the Latvian Parliament.
-Dual citizenship will now be allowed for citizens for Australia among some other countries.
-The new legislation will be in effect from 1 October 2013.
+In October 2013, Latvian authorities began recognising dual nationality for citizens of Australia and a number of other countries.
 For further information on dual nationality issues and status, contact the nearest Embassy or Consulate of Latvia for information on your dual nationality status.
 We recommend you travel on your Australian passport at all times.

 Our Dual nationals page provides further information for dual nationals.